 Lean Startup Approach

-If you take a closer look at the success of your content as described above, you will surely find a lot of potential.
-At the same time: Content controlling should not be at the very end of your to-do list.
+If you take a closer look at the success of your content as described above, you will certainly find a lot of potential.
+At the same time, content controlling should not be at the very end of your to-do list.
 The sooner you find out what works well and what doesn't, the less time and energy you waste.
-Again, I come back to the Lean Startup theme, which can also be applied to content: Test your ideas with simple tools before you create an elaborate whitepaper, for example.
-For example, RAIDBOXES creates simple blog posts before turning them into complex e-books:
+Again, I come back to the topic of Lean Startup, which can also be applied to content: Test your ideas with simple tools before you create an elaborate white paper, for example.
+Raidboxes creates simple blog posts before it becomes a complex e-book:

 Interested parties may then sign up for a newsletter distribution list to be informed about its publication.
 Only when the feedback suggests that there is a need for information do you get down to work.
 Or use channels like social media to find out what issues your target audience actually has - and incorporate that into your planned content.
 Once your content is published, that's when the work starts.
 You'll need to promote and distribute it, and keep working on it - unless it turns out to be a total bust.